C.J. Abrams Player Props: Nationals vs. Mariners

 The Washington Nationals, including C.J.
-Abrams and his .514 slugging percentage over his past 10 games, battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+Abrams (.343 batting average in his past 10 games), take on starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-He racked up two hits (going 2-for-3) in his last game against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Mariners.

 C.J.
 Abrams Game Info & Props vs. the Mariners